-Expected Outcome: In line with the EU Adaptation Strategy and the objectives of the EU Mission on Adaptation to Climate Change, successful proposals will support the preservation of cultural heritage under a changing climate.
-Project results are expected to contribute to all the following expected outcomes:
+Expected Outcome: In line with the EU Adaptation Strategy and the objectives of the EU Mission on Adaptation to Climate Change, successful proposals will support the preservation of cultural heritage (moveable, immoveable and natural with cultural significance) under a changing climate.
+Project results are expected to contribute to all the following outcomes:

-Innovative solutions for protecting and preserving cultural heritage from the impacts of climate change have been demonstrated and are made largely available for upscaling and deployment across the European Union and beyond.
+Innovative solutions for protecting and preserving cultural heritage from the impacts of climate change have been demonstrated and are made widely available for upscaling and deployment across the European Union and beyond.

-Regional and local authorities hosting the cultural heritage sites are better prepared to preserve their cultural heritage, under a changing climate.
+Regional and local authorities hosting cultural heritage are better prepared to preserve it under a changing climate.

-Relevant stakeholders - heritage experts and managers, climate scientists, regional and local policymakers, civil society and representatives from the tourism industry - have been brought together to discuss and put in place climate-resilient solutions.
+Relevant stakeholders - heritage scientists and managers, climate scientists, regional and local policymakers, civil society and representatives from the tourism industry - have co-created and put in place climate-resilient solutions.
 Citizens and local communities have also been engaged in the process.

 Scope: